Northern City Line: Infrastructure

+East Coast Digital Programme

+Works to commission new ETCS digital signalling on the line, along with the first test train under the new system, took place during the Early May Bank Holiday in 2022.
+The new signalling system was approved by the Office of Rail and Road in March 2023, and gradually introduced on passenger services from 27 November 2023.
+By November 2024, all passenger services were operated under ETCS signalling, with traditional lineside signals completely removed on 18 May 2025.

 Operational procedures

 Because mainline trains operate over the infrastructure inherited from London Underground, there are some practices on the NCL which differ from Railway Rulebook instructions, and these are contained in an additional publication.
 These include:

 Passing signals at danger

 If a train is standing at a signal at danger inside a tunnel and it is not possible for the driver to contact the signaller, the driver is permitted to pass that signal under their own authority.
 As soon as the train starts to move, the tripcock on the train will automatically operate and bring the train to a stop, so the driver must reset it before continuing.
-They must then proceed with caution, be prepared to stop short of any obstruction, and do not travel any faster than 3 mph.
+They must then proceed with caution, be prepared to stop short of any obstruction, and not travel any faster than 3 mph.
 When they reach the next signal they must stop and attempt to contact the signaller, to inform the signaller of what has taken place regardless of the aspect that it is showing.

 Platform starting signals, which let the train into a tunnel, can only be passed at danger with the signaller's authority.